spacetelescope/jwst/docs/jwst/faq.rst

 attributes on this new instance, the pipeline is run with these values, and then it is disposed of and the final result is returned.
 This is the reccomended way to run the pipeline since it is intended to be configured via parameter files.

+The first two options - `.run` and calling the instance directly - are equivalent.

 When 'pipe.run' or simply 'pipe()' are called, the instance you created is directly used.
 So, any attributes set on that pipeline will be the ones used to direct the processing.